bijuthottathil/Snowflake-DBT/README.md

 ![image](https://github.com/user-attachments/assets/2ee92382-3a1c-4465-9843-c770b8b86bfa)

-After installation, we will focus SnowFlake DB and tables we are goint to use We will be using below highlighted tables
+After installation, we will focus SnowFlake DB and tables we are going to use

+We will be using below highlighted tables

 ![image](https://github.com/user-attachments/assets/9c2092ba-8422-4091-aba0-0e44c300c307)